 • A health management company in two purported class action lawsuits regarding disclosure of patient information following a 2020 data breach.

-• Representation of Flo Health, Inc. world’s leading women’s health app in the defense of numerous class actions pending in federal court in California, Canada (British Columbia, Quebec and Ontario), as well as in Israel.
+• Representation of Flo Health, Inc. world’s leading women’s health app in the defense of numerous class actions pending in federal court in California, Canada (British Columbia, Quebec and Ontario), as well as in Israel and Portugal alleging that the sharing of user data with analytics companies violated privacy policy and CIMA, among other claims.

 • Representation of Flo Health, Inc. in connection with the successful settlement with the FTC in June 2021.